-Planning permission for a Costa Drive Thru here was granted in 2017, but this later expired in 2020.
-The large grounds here would make a drive thru easy to construct.
+Planning permission for a Costa Drive Thru here was granted in 2017, but this was allowed to lapse.
+The large grounds here would have made a drive thru easy to construct.

 In April 2020, Bothwell became the only motorway service area in the country to regularly shut down at night, due to staffing difficulties with Roadchef and EG Group associated with the COVID-19 outbreak.
 The Restbite restaurant opted to close during the first lockdown, and did not reopen, leaving Costa as the main restaurant option.